dacooderr/OptiLock/README.md

 ## Useful Mods to Improve Gameplay and Awareness

+- [Top Bar Plus](https://gamebanana.com/mods/623518) by bonclide  |  Adds essential timers and indicators to the top of your screen for increased awareness.
 - [Better Map](https://gamebanana.com/mods/664456) by gfkm  |  Allows you to customize your minimap to your liking.
 - [Smart Cooldown Tracker](https://gamebanana.com/mods/654373) by iAfar  |  Adds tracking of your skill charges near the crosshair and a quick reminder over the crosshair when your skill is ready for use.
 - [Clean Damage Indicator](https://gamebanana.com/mods/655927) by lustie_  |  Makes the damage number indictor smaller and higher above the thing receiving damage.